Alexis Bloom

-Alexis Bloom (born 1975) is a South African documentary film director and producer.
+Alexis Bloom (born 1974 or 1975) is a South African documentary film director and producer.
 Her works include Bright Lights: Starring Carrie Fisher and Debbie Reynolds (2016), Divide and Conquer: The Story of Roger Ailes (2018), and The Bibi Files (2024).
-She has been nominated for three Emmy Awards.
+She has been nominated for three Primetime Emmy Awards.

 Biography

 Bloom was born in Johannesburg to a Jewish father and a German mother, and was raised Jewish.
 She moved to England in 1988.
 In 1999, she moved to the United States to attend the UC Berkeley Graduate School of Journalism, from which she graduated in 2001.
 She began her career editing for Frontline.

-She married Fisher Stevens in 2017.
-They have two children.
+She is in a relationship with Fisher Stevens, with whom she has two children.
 As of 2024, she is based in Brooklyn.